Operating System (OS)

 Key Features

-Graphical User Interface (GUI): Windows is recognized for its intuitive GUI, which uses windows, icons, and menus to make computing accessible to a wide audience.
+Graphical User Interface (GUI): Windows is recognized for its simple GUI, which uses windows, icons, and menus to make computing accessible to a wide audience.

 Compatibility: Works with a vast array of hardware and software, from personal computers to enterprise-level servers.